Eucalyptus2329/Tic-Tac-Toe/README.md

-# tic-tac-toe-js
+# tic-tac-toe
-Basic tic tac toe using javascript
+Basic tic tac toe using javascript, HTML and CSS

 # About game